-In Kingdom Hearts 358 Days Over 2, Roxas and Xion are around the same height, but their friend and mentor Axel borders on the height of the two stacked on top of each other.
+In Kingdom Hearts: 358/2 Days, Roxas and Xion are around the same height, but their friend and mentor Axel borders on the height of the two stacked on top of each other.
 This may or may not be romantic depending on how you ship (all shipping combinations of the three have been seen).

 And in an example that both inverts this AND plays it straight, the Kingdom Hearts Birth By Sleep trio has a huge guy (Terra), a medium girl (Aqua), and a really tiny guy (Ven).